An Ally’s Guide To Inclusive Language.

 It’s also impossible to have personally experienced being on the receiving end of every possible act of bias, discrimination and prejudice.
 When we haven’t personally experienced being on the receiving end of an act of bias, discrimination or prejudice, learning about them can feel uncomfortable.

 If you are learning properly, you should be confronting your own privilege, biases and prejudices throughout, which can be an uncomfortable experience.
-The feeling of discomfort can range from slightly awkward (“I don’t know what to say to this person” or “oh no, I have used that term before”) to extremely distressing (“I just used an outdated term and I think I have caused offence” or “I am being publicly called out on something I have just said”).
+The feeling of discomfort can range from slightly awkward (“I don’t know what to say to this person” or “oh no, I’ve used that term before”) to extremely distressing (“I just used an outdated term and I think I have caused offence” or “I am being publicly called out on something I have just said”).

 Read up and educate yourselves, individually and as a leadership team, on the different elements of diversity - and why each is important.